avz-dev/avz-dev.github.io/paper-route.md

 ## Contributions

 **Andrew** served as the lead programmer, writing all of the game code.
-Additionally, Andrew also created much of the art in the game including all backgrounds, buildings, UI elements, and the dollar bill sprite.
+Additionally, Andrew also created much of the art in the game including all backgrounds, buildings, & UI elements.

 **Gale** served as an artist on the game.
 Gale created the character sprite as well as all of the obstacle sprites.